MQ-software-carpentry/intro-active-data-management/_episodes/07-Paper-of-the-future.md

 > ## Challenge

-> Make Jupyter notebook on swan
+> Make Jupyter notebook on SWAN
 >
 > Create a Jupyter Notebook of your own
 > Upload a notebook from Cloudstor